 Malus pumila ‘Honeycrisp’ Dwarf M9

 Garnet planted five apples this spring to start a small compact orchard.
 All are on dwarf stock, and have had their first summer prune to keep them 24 inches wide.
 The heat-dome took all of the fruit except this one that was hidden under protective leaves.
 It tasted as good as it looks!

 Acer palmatum ‘Twilight Dwarf’

-“I planted this tree in my front yard this spring.
-My front door is yellow and this lovely Japanese Maple's leaves in the fall turn yellow.
-It's a small tree so it won't block light from the window it's close too.
+"I planted this tree in my front yard this spring.
+My front door is yellow, and this lovely maple's leaves turn yellow in the fall.
+It's a small tree, so it won't block light from a nearby window.
 I hope it provides some interest.
-It's planted with some hellebores as well.”
+It's underplanted with some hellebores.”

 |Tree Number Twenty Six|

 The common name of this pretty tree is Marley’s Pink Snowbell.

 Jacqui says “This is our new tree, planted in late spring for the 100 trees project.
 We had been looking for a tree for the far corner of the vegetable enclosure that wouldn’t become too large and overhang the raised beds.
 This tree flowers in late spring after the flowering cherries and plums are over, and will provide fall colour soon.
 A beautiful new addition to the garden.”

 |Tree Number Twenty Five

 "This small tree was covered in white bell-shaped blossoms when it was planted.
 They were followed by these pretty drupes that look like olives.
 I’m looking forward to the yellow fall colour.”